resfahani/GVM-Interface/Data/README.md

 These files are played in different modes which is explained in the [README](https://github.com/resfahani/GVM-Player/blob/master/README.md) file of the main code.

+##Information file
-Metadata is a PDF file that contains information such as the date and location of the recording, singers, and background information (Info file).
+Information file is a PDF file that contains information such as the date and location of the recording, singers, and background information (Info file).